 2-1-1 Big Bend (formerly Telephone Counseling & Referral Service) provides 24-hour confidential counseling and information and referral services.
 The agency maintains an extensive information and referral database directory for the eight counties in the Big Bend area.
-Volunteers and paid counselors are trained to help callers work through problems, offer emotional support and discover alternatives.
-The agency also operates information lines covering the entire state of Florida: Florida Hotline, HIV/AIDS, Family Hotline.
+Volunteers and paid counselors are trained to help callers

-African-American Alzheimer's Caregiver Training and Support Project 2 (ACTS 2)......(850) 274-4945
+African-American Alzheimer's Caregiver Training and Support Project 2 (ACTS 2)(850) 274-4945www.ACTS2Project.orgToll free: 1-866-778-2724

-The ACTS 2 project offers faith-based, skills-building and support services to African-American caregivers of loved ones with dementia.
+The ACTS 2 Project offers faith-based, skills-building and support services to African-American caregivers of loved ones with dementia across Northern Florida, including the Panhandle and counties north of Citrus, Sumter, Lake and Seminole.
 There is NO CHARGE for this service.
 The ACTS 2 Project is funded by an endowment from Dave Groves and VALIC, Inc.